Hi guys! These sock snowmen use odds and ends that you have around the house, and take 20 minutes or less to make.

 - Yarn, string, or fabric cut into thin strips, will work well in place of jute twine.

 - A hair elastic can replace a rubber elastic.

 - Red/orange fabric, construction paper, cardstock, or beads can be used instead of felt!

-How to Find the Above Materials for Free or at the Cheapest Price:
+How to Find the Materials for Cheap:

 I’m incredibly frugal, and refuse to spend a small fortune on craft supplies when I don’t need to.
 Most of the supplies for these sock snowmen can be found in your home or at your local dollar store.

 - Buttons: You can find buttons on old button-up shirts that you don’t wear; hidden inside your clothing – manufacturers usually include an extra button sewn to the inside of a shirt or pants, in case you lose one; or in a sewing supply box.
 If you aren’t able to find any around the house, you can always make a trip to your local craft store (Michaels, Joann’s, etc.)